Heating, Cooling & Air Treatment

 Versatility

 If you’re after something you can use to heat more than one room, consider a portable, lightweight model or one with castors.
 Many electric panel and column heaters come with castors.
-Unflued gas heaters can also be used from room to room.
+Unflued gas heaters can also be used from room to room, provided there's a gas connection point in the room.

 Alternatively, you might consider a reverse cycle air-conditioner.
 As discussed above, they’re great for open-plan and unconventional layouts, as they heat a wide area very cost-effectively.
-Many models are also versatile enough to heat and cool, so they’re usable all year round.
+Reverse cycle models heat and cool, making them an all-in-one air treatment solution.

 Safety